particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### EEPROM and objects 2025-01-10

+There is additional information on using [EEPROM and objects](/device-os/api/eeprom/eeprom-and-objects/)

 ### Migration guides 2025-01-07

 Added power supply notes to all P2 and M-SoM migration guides.